luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/084_largest_rectangle_in_histogram.md

 So the points to remember are:
 - We push increasing values onto the stack.
-- If we find a decreasing value, pop onto the stack until we find a value on top of the stack less than the current value.
+- If we find a decreasing value, pop onto the stack until we find a value on top of the stack less than or equal to the current value.
 During this, we keep a max area variable.
 - We can deduct that, whatever is on top of the stack, is the beginning index for the width.

 ```